rhasanbd/k-Nearest-Neighbors-Learning-Without-Learning/README.md

 In this notebook series on the K-Nearest Neighbors (K-NN), we introduce the K-NN model and investigate various aspects of performing Machine Learning (ML) using the K-NN model.

-- K-NN 0: How to use Scikit-Learn to create a K-NN model
+- K-NN 0: How to use Scikit-Learn to create a K-NN **classifier** model
 - K-NN 1: Visualize K-NN decision boundary
 - K-NN 2: Introduce various steps of Machine Learning for performing binary classification using the K-NN model.
 The steps include: